ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-jholland-mops-taxonomy.md

 be used to help with e.g. power consumption with routing architectures that provide for modular scalability.

-#Adaptive Bit Rate
+#Adaptive BitRate

 ##Overview

-Adaptive Bit-Rate (ABR) is a sort of application-level congestion response strategy in which the receiving media player attempts to detect the available bandwidth of the network path by experiment or by observing the successful application-layer download speed, then chooses a video bitrate that fits within that bandwidth, typically adjusting as changes in available bandwidth occur in the network.
+Adaptive BitRate (ABR) is a sort of application-level response strategy in which the receiving media player attempts to detect the available bandwidth of the network path by experiment or by observing the successful application-layer download speed, then chooses a video bitrate (among the limited number of available options) that fits within that bandwidth, typically adjusting as changes in available bandwidth occur in the network or changes in capabilities occur in the player (such as available memory, CPU, display size, etc.).

-The choice of bit-rate occurs within the context of optimizing for some metric monitored by the video player, such as highest achievable video quality, or lowest rate of expected rebuffering events.
+The choice of bitrate occurs within the context of optimizing for some metric monitored by the video player, such as highest achievable video quality, or lowest rate of expected rebuffering events.

 ##Segmented Delivery

-ABR strategies are commonly implemented by video players using HLS
+ABR playback is commonly implemented by video players using HLS
-{{RFC8216}} or DASH {{DASH}} to perform a reliable segment delivery of video data over HTTP.
-Different player implementations and receiving devices use different strategies, often proprietary algorithms, to perform the bit-rate selection and available bandwidth estimation.
+{{RFC8216}} or DASH {{DASH}} to perform a reliable segmented delivery of video data over HTTP.
+Different player implementations and receiving devices use different strategies, often proprietary algorithms (called rate adaptation or bitrate selection algorithms), to perform available bandwidth estimation/prediction and the bitrate selection.
+Most players only use passive observations, i.e., they do not generate probe traffic to measure the available bandwidth.

-This kind of bandwidth-detection system can experience trouble in several ways that can be affected by networking design choices.
+This kind of bandwidth-measurement systems can experience trouble in several ways that can be affected by networking design choices.

-###Idle Time Between Segments
+###Idle Time between Segments

-When the bit-rate selection is successfully chosen below the available capacity of the network path, the response to a segment request will complete in less absolute time than the video bit-rate speed.
+When the bitrate selection is successfully chosen below the available capacity of the network path, the response to a segment request will typically complete in less absolute time than the duration of the requested segment.
 The resulting idle time within the connection carrying the segments has a few surprising consequences:

  * Mobile flow-bandwidth spectrum and timing mapping.

- * TCP Slow-start when restarting after idle requires multiple RTTs to re-establish a throughput at the network's available capacity.
+ * TCP slow-start when restarting after idle requires multiple RTTs to re-establish a throughput at the network's available capacity.
 On high-RTT paths or with small enough segments, this can produce a falsely low application-visible measurement of the available network capacity.

+A detailed investigation of this phenomenon is available in {{NOSSDAV12}}.

-###Head of Line Blocking
+###Head-of-Line Blocking

 In the event of a lost packet on a TCP connection with SACK support (a common case for segmented delivery in practice), loss